dhiller/todo-rest/README.md

 ## Example usage

-A test script demonstrating how to use the service with [curl](https://curl.haxx.se/) is provided [here](src/test/scripts/test.sh).
+After running the service a live ui containing an overview of provided methods and for trying out the service is visible [here](http://localhost:8080/swagger-ui.html).
+This is provided using [Swagger](https://swagger.io/).

-Prior to execution, one should run the `mockserver` to see the notification request:
+A bash script demonstrating how to use the service with [curl](https://curl.haxx.se/) is provided [here](src/test/scripts/test.sh).
+Prior to execution, one should run the `mockserver` to see the watch callbacks (see below):

 ```bash
 mockserver -serverPort 8081